donkoralle/VO-SEM/README.md

-# 📘 Sustainability Management – Lecture Materials
+# 📘 Lecture Materials: Sustainability and Environmental Management

 This repository contains materials used in the lecture **"Sustainability & Environmental Management"** taught in SS 25 at the [IMC University of Applied Sciences Krems](https://www.imc.ac.at/).
 The materials are shared to support learning, collaboration, and adaptation by educators, students, practitioners, and of course: you 😉.